garyttierney/me3/docs/index.md

 ## Getting Started

-Ready to dive in?
-Here’s how you can get started with me3:
+Check the guides below to find the most appropriate documentation for your use-case.

-- **[Getting started](./getting-started.md)**: Learn how to install me3 and get started.
+- **[Getting started](./getting-started.md)**: Get started with running mods by installing me3.
 For most users.
 - **[Building from Source](./building-from-source.md)**: For developers, this guide will walk you through compiling me3.

 ## Key Features